Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has emerged as an efficient approach for achieving photorealistic rendering.
 Recent MLP-based variants further improve visual fidelity but introduce substantial decoding overhead during rendering.
 To alleviate computation cost, several pruning strategies and level-of-detail (LOD) techniques have been introduced, aiming to effectively reduce the number of Gaussian primitives in large-scale scenes.
 However, our analysis reveals that significant redundancy still remains due to the lack of occlusion awareness.
 In this work, we propose Proxy-GS, a novel pipeline that exploits a proxy to introduce Gaussian occlusion awareness from any view.
 At the core of our approach is a fast proxy system capable of producing precise occlusion depth maps at resolution 1000$\times$1000 under \SI{1}{ms}.
 This proxy serves two roles: first, it guides the culling of anchors and Gaussians to accelerate rendering speed.
-Second, it guides the densification towards surfaces during training, avoiding inconsistencies in occluded regions, and improving the rendering quality.
-In heavily occluded scenarios, such as the MatrixCity Streets dataset, Proxy-GS not only equips MLP-based Gaussian splatting with stronger rendering capability but also achieves faster rendering speed than the original 3DGS.
-Specifically, it achieves more than $2.5\times$ speedup over Octree-GS, and consistently delivers substantially higher rendering quality. \href{https://github.com/gyy456/Proxy-GS}{\texttt{Code}} will be public upon acceptance.
+Second, it guides the densification towards surfaces during training, avoiding inconsistencies in occluded regions, thus improving the rendering quality.
+In heavily occluded scenarios such as the MatrixCity Streets dataset, Proxy-GS achieves more than $2.5\times$ speedup over Octree-GS while also improving rendering quality.